Sylvain-Barde/stackTex/README.md

 More advanced behaviour is possible:
 - Parameters can be booleans (`true` or `false`) or strings (enclosed in `"..."`)
 - Parameters can be lists of values, which is useful when one wishes to randomise between a fixed set of alternatives.
 For example `L:[1.645, 1.96, 2.576]` will declare a list, in this case the 90%, 95% ad 99% two-tailed critical values of the standard normal.
 Declaring `index:1+rand(3)` will generate a random integer index in the [1,3] inclusive range, and `c:L[index]` will randomly draw one of the three critical values.
 - Finally, stackTex allows for conditional parametrisation using `if ... then ... else ...`.
 As an example, suppose that an exercise asks if one should reject the null hypothesis, where the test statistic `s` is randomly generated and the critical value `c` is obtained as above.
-The solution and feedback for this random outcome can be set as follows:
+The solution and feedback for this random outcome can be set as:

 ```
 sol:if abs(s) > c then true else false